RuleWorld/rulebender/README.md

 # Installation Instructions #

-Most users should simply download the latest RuleBender release from the [releases page](https://github.com/RuleWorld/rulebender/releases) and get the appropriate distribution for their OS.
+Most users should head over to the [latest RuleBender release](https://github.com/RuleWorld/rulebender/releases/latest) and download the appropriate distribution for their OS.
 To install RuleBender, unzip the RuleBender distribution file, e.g. RuleBender-2.3-lin64.tar.gz, in the directory where you would like RuleBender installed.